-We love to hear from you when you have done one of our walks and enjoyed it.
-If you find anything in any of the walks, however trivial, that needs correcting, please let us know.
-See the guidelines below.
-If you find a better or more interesting route on any of the walks, again let us know.
+From the editor: I love to hear from you when you have done one of these walks and enjoyed it.
+If you find anything in any of the walks that needs urgent correction, please let me know.
+But, see the guidelines below.

 For feedback, please use email@example.com.

 This is an amateur project with only one (very part-time!) editor.
 Since its launch in 2009, the number of correspondents has grown enormously to about 1500!
 So when you send in new corrections to a walk please follow these rules ...

 1. Always make sure you have the latest version of the guide, by going to this website.
 Quite a lot of walkers go to the trouble to point out changes which have already been made to the guide notes.
 This takes me a lot of time to sort out!

 2. Be precise.
 Comments like 'this section is unclear and needs to be rewritten' or 'the route through this area has changed' are no use unless you give me a replacement text.
 Avoid 'some of the stiles are now gates' or 'some of the paths in this section are overgrown' because I can't edit that in.

 3. Please pinpoint the location and the place in the text, e.g. 'Leg 1 Section 2, near end'.
 Or quote a unique bit of the text.

 4. Be brief with the corrections, e.g. 'stile is now a modern kissing gate' or 'fingerpost on the ground' rather than a long anecdote, amusing though it may be to read!

 5. This is a collaborative project - not a public service!
 Please don't ask for any section to be re-walked or investigated.
 Do as much as you can and, if possible, send in the changes so I can edit them in.
 Do not give up!
 If you find an obstacle, try to find a way round.
 Do not begin your message with 'We tried ...'.